the-teachingRSE-project/competencies/competencies.md

 - \ac{SE} skills:
   - Foundational module: Here we have an introduction to programming: Students learn at least two languages: a language that facilitates prototyping and data processing (e.g., \gls{Python} or \gls{R}) and a language for designing complex, performance-critical systems (e.g., \gls{C}/\gls{Cpp}).
 This exposes them to computers in a hands-on fashion and is the foundation for (\gls{DOCBB}, \gls{LIBS}).
-  - Digital ecosystem module: Programming languages are not enough to work in a digital ecosystem, hence we require something like software craftsmanship, where tools such as the Unix shell, version control systems, build systems, documentation generators, package distribution platforms, and software discovery systems are taught to strengthen skills in (\gls{LIBS}, \gls{DOCBB}, \gls{SWREPOS}, \gls{SRU}).
+  - Computing environment module: Programming languages are not enough to work in a landscape of many interconnected software components; hence we require something like software craftsmanship, where tools such as the Unix shell, version control systems, build systems, documentation generators, package distribution platforms, and software discovery systems are taught to strengthen skills in (\gls{LIBS}, \gls{DOCBB}, \gls{SWREPOS}, \gls{SRU}).
   - Software architecture module: Here we teach software design and \ac{SE}, again strengthening (\gls{DOCBB}, \gls{LIBS}) on a more abstract level.

 - Research skills: